PasaLab/cichlid/README.md

 ===============

 ##Distributed RDFS & OWL Reasoning System with Spark

-Cichlid is a parallel RDFS & OWL reasoning engine based on [Spark](http://spark.apache.org/).
+Cichlid is a distributed RDFS & OWL reasoning engine based on [Spark](http://spark.apache.org/).
 Now, the master branch is in version 0.1.

 ##Prerequisites
 As Cichlid is based on Spark, you need to get Spark installed first.
 If you are not clear how to setup Spark, please refer to the guidelines [here](http://spark.apache.org/docs/latest/).
 Currently, Startfish runs on Spark 1.0.x or newer version.

 ##Compile Cichlid